-§ 3771(d)(3).
-An inspection of some of the early decisions under § 3771 suggests that some such claims have been decided without notice to the defendant and without affording the defense an opportunity to be heard, which would seem to violate due process.
+Proposed Rule 60(b) should also be modified to specify that rights under § 3771(a) must be claimed in the manner specified in Rules 47 and 49, as if the "victim" were a party, that is, by motion, in writing if practicable, and with notice to and service upon the parties.
+The statute itself refers to "motions" as the mechanism for invoking CVRA rights.
+18 U.S.C. § 3771(d)(3).
+An inspection of some of the early decisions under § 3771 suggests that some such claims have been decided without notice to the defendant and without affording the defense an opportunity to be heard, which NACDL believes violated due process.
 As these cases show, the defendant's rights are very much at issue and at risk.
 To allow the defendant to participate in the adjudication of a claim of rights under § 3771(a) does not violate the restriction that the accused "may not obtain any form of relief under this chapter," properly construed.
+The suggestions of the Federal Community and Public Defenders are constructive, thorough and thoughtful, and may be restated as follows: